Masuma Anwar: Early life and career

 As a singer, she was inspired by Bade Ghulam Ali Khan, Abida Parveen, Ustad Muhammad Juman and the popular folk singer Reshma.

+She is best known for her song ‘Peera Ho,’ which garnered broader recognition after it was sampled by Selena Gomez in her 2013 single ‘Come and Get It’.

 In 2012, she made her Bollywood debut in film Cocktail, and was praised for her song "Luttna".
 In 2016, she recorded her first song "Naina Roye", for Pakistani film Maalik, that became popular.
 In the same year, she made her Coke Studio debut as a featured artist in season 9, as a part of team Faakhir.